How to save around $11,500 this year

 Because we regularly test laundry detergents and washing machines in our laundry lab, we can accurately calculate how much you can save by tweaking the way you wash your clothes.

-"Washing full loads in cold water rather than small loads in warm, and switching to a top performing but cheaper detergent – and using less of it – will save you about $660 over the course of a year."
+“Washing full loads in cold water rather than small loads in warm, and switching to a top-performing but cheaper detergent – and using less of it – will save you about $700 over the course of a year.”

-"We found in our testing that this approach gets clothes just as clean but costs significantly less.
-Cutting out unnecessary fabric softener will further cut your costs by about $77.
+“We found in our testing that this approach gets clothes just as clean but costs significantly less.
+Cutting out unnecessary fabric softener could further cut your costs by as much as $295.

 6. Get smart with your beverages

-Whether you're a coffee lover or a fizzy drink fan, buying your drinks rather than making them yourself can end up costing you more than you might think.
+If you’re a coffee lover, buying your drinks rather than making them yourself can end up costing you more than you might think.

-Sure, that lunchtime can of soft drink or that mid-morning coffee might only be a few dollars, but if you're buying one most days that will quickly add up.
+Sure, that mid-morning coffee might only be a few dollars, but if you’re buying one most days that will quickly add up.

 Making coffee at home rather than buying it from a cafe could literally save you thousands.

-When we looked at the cost of making your coffee at home, including buying the machine itself, parts, maintenance and all the ingredients, we calculated it would set you back around $1284 for two cups of coffee a day for a year.
+When we looked at the cost of making your coffee at home, including buying the machine itself, parts, maintenance and all the ingredients, we calculated it could set you back about $724.50 for one double-shot of coffee each day for a year.

-To buy the same amount of coffee from a cafe each day for a year would end up costing you around $3504.
+To buy the same coffee from a cafe each day for a year would end up costing you about $2007.50.

-This means you could save $2200 by making your coffee at home.
+This means you could save $1283 by making your coffee at home, a significant saving for most of us who are watching our budgets.

 7. Change your energy provider